bxharold/hauskam/README.md

                 sudo systemctl daemon-reload
         2: Enable service to start on boot: sudo systemctl enable X.service
+- refer to the nice documentation Services-systemctl.txt

+## Startup:
+-  zc is configured to start everything when the Pi is plugged in.

+## Shutdown:
+1-  Stop the sense/snap/save/wait service (sudo systemctl stop hsauskam.service)
+2-  Stop the cron-fake service (sudo systemctl stop cron-fake.service) 3-  Run the mailer to clear out the unSENT queue:
+    - source ~/smtp.txt  -- load email creds into environment
+    - run the mailer ./hmauskam.py

 ## NOTES:
 ### cron got too complicated vis-a-vis emails, so I wrote cron-fake as a workaround.